gabrielchuv/SE7/Portfolio/UXDesign.md

 We subjected our assumptions for Max to test by surveying 36 students from various courses at the University of Bristol.
 The updated user persona was based on the results of the surveys and can be seen below.

 Our approach
 We selected questions that would allow us to test the different areas that we deeemed core to our user persona.
 More specifically, we aimed to gather data around the assumptions we had made about our users' goals, frustrations, demographics and food consumption habits.
 Additionally, we selected questions that would allows us to understand to what extend an individual user was experiencing the issue of wasting food.
+Questions included how often groceries were bought, how often they find food has gone bad, why it happened and how would they prevent this from happening.
+It was hoped that by gathering responses from this survey, we could tailor and target our SPA to the correct issues and impact to raise awareness.

 Moreover, we approached the data analysis by first filtering the results by frequency of experiencing the problem of food wastage to narrow down the results to those who experienced the problem the most.
 These people are more likely to become early adopters and 50% of surveyees fit this criterion.
 This subset of people was further analyzed.
 Some of the questions were open-ended so we placed the data into categories (i.e. Hobbies: likes sports, likes arts etc.) to be able to summarize it.

+Though the survey was aimed at our target users (university students) it was skewed towards students at one university or just friends.
+It would be more useful to collect responses at different universities, age groups and geographic areas to see if our assumptions are generalizable.

 Insights